Gullfoss waterfall Summer Night

 Gullfoss Canyon – Gullfoss waterfall is camouflaged among all the snow and icicles.

-The access on the falls is limited to a path which runs down the side.
-This path is normally closed in the Winter because it becomes super slippery.
+Access to the falls is limited to a path that runs down the side.
+This path is normally closed in the winter because it becomes super slippery.
 There are ways to gain access to better angles on the edge of the canyon, but these have been closed for safety reasons.
-There are also higher view-points if you follow the stairs up to the higher plateau.
-The falls are very dangerous and have claimed a few lives over the years. usually it is an adventurous photographer trying to get a better vantage point and slipping into the falls – never to be seen again.
+There are also higher view points if you follow the stairs up to the higher plateau.
+The falls are very dangerous and have claimed a few lives over the years.
+Usually, it is an adventurous photographer trying to get a better vantage point and slipping into the falls—never to be seen again.

 Sponsored